-What to know before you go: The DuSable Museum of African-American History is open 10am to 5pm Tuesday through Saturday and noon to 5pm Sunday.
-Admission is $10 for adults, $7 for students and seniors, $3 for children ages 6 - 11 and free for children 5 and younger, with discounts for Chicago residents and free admission every Tuesday.
+What to know before you go: The DuSable Museum of African-American History is open 11am-4pm Wednesday through Sunday.
+For Chicago residents, admission is $12.50 for adults, $9 for students and seniors, $4 for children ages 6 - 11 and free for children 5 and younger.
+Be sure to check online for discounts and free admission days.

 Chicago is known as a great place for professional sports, from the legendary Jordan Bulls to the lovable losers who are even more lovable when they win the World Series.
 The Chicago Sports Museum is a must-see for any sports fan, featuring fun challenges and simulations like testing your leap against Michael Jordan’s or your grip against Kyle Long’s.
 The museum also features a forensics section where you can examine things like the evolution of a baseball’s construction over time.
 And, of course, there’s plenty of sweet game-used memorabilia sure to make any sports fan drool.

-What to know before you go: The Chicago Sports Museum is open 11:30am to 8:30pm Monday - Thursday, 11:30am to 9pm Friday, 11am to 9pm Saturday and 11am to 6pm Sunday.
-Admission is $10 for adults, $6 for seniors and children ages 4 - 11 and free for children 3 and younger.
+What to know before you go: The Chicago Sports Museum is open 11:30 am to 7 pm Monday - Thursday, 11:30 am - 8 pm on Friday and Saturday, and from noon to 6 pm on Sunday.
+Admission is $10 for adults, $6 for seniors and children ages 4 - 11, and free for children 3 and younger.

 The Museum of Broadcast Communications is one of the quirkier museums Chicago has to offer.
 It features exhibits you might expect, like the one on Saturday Night Live.
 But it also makes room for Chicago hero Svengoolie, whom you must learn all about to make any trip to the city complete.
 Though the museum first opened its doors in 1987, it has only been at its current (and largest) location since 2012, making now a better time than ever to experience this Chicago gem.

-What to know before you go: The Museum of Broadcast Communications is open noon to 5pm Sunday, 10am to 5pm Tuesday and Thursday-Saturday and 10am to 8pm Wednesday.
-Admission is $25 for adults and $20 for seniors and students.
+What to know before you go: The Museum of Broadcast Communications is open from 10 am - 5 pm from Thursday to Sunday.
+Admission is $14 for adults and $10 for seniors and students.

 Jane Addams was the first American woman to receive the Nobel Peace Prize, and the Hull-House Museum celebrates the social change she and her colleagues made in this very space in the late 1800s and early 1900s.
 Addams founded the Hull House as a social settlement for changemakers.
 The work that came out of the house includes initiatives for immigrants and juveniles.

-What to know before you go: The Jane Addams Hull-House Museum is open 10am to 4pm Tuesday - Friday and noon to 4pm Sunday.
+What to know before you go: The Jane Addams Hull-House Museum is open 9:10 am to 4:50 pm Tuesday - Friday.
 Admission is a $5 suggested donation.